gururam147/3d-model-element-master/README.md

 <script src="js/model-element.min.js"></script>
 ```

-To bolster up browser support, you can also include a [web components polyfill](https://github.com/WebComponents/webcomponentsjs).

 ### Using the `<x-model>` element
 Adding a model to a page is as simple as adding the element and setting its `src` attribute: